Can Dogs Eat Lime?

 Essential Oils

 Lime’s essential oils can harm dogs if exposed to too much.
 The oils can cause skin irritation and respiratory problems.
-If your dog has been exposed to lime oil, it is vital to wash the area with soap and water.
+If your dog has been exposed to lime oil, washing the area with soap and water is vital.

 Symptoms of Lime Poisoning